 - Does beef get more tender the longer it is cooked?

 - 11 simple tips to make steak more tender

 Making flavorful and tender steak is an art form.
 But it doesn’t have to be a mystery or something that just happens occasionally and seemingly for no reason.
 You can master the art of a perfect steak every time!

 11 Tips on How to Make Steak More Tender

 1. Pick the most tender cut in your budget

-These include filet mignon, top sirloin, New York strip, and rib eye.
+These include filet mignon, top sirloin, New York strip steak, and rib eye.